Minimum Feedback for Collision-Free Scheduling in Massive Random Access

 then there must exist a collision-free feedback code for scheduling $k$ out of $n$ users.
 Using the fact that $k! > \sqrt{2 \pi} k^{k + \frac{1}{2}} e^{-k} e^{\frac{1}{12k + 1}}$, we arrive at the following sufficient condition on $R$ for the existence of a collision-free fixed-length feedback scheduling code:

-The achievability of the above rate $R$ means that the minimum rate $R^*_{f}(n,k)$ must be upper bounded by $R$, which gives (\ref{eq:above_bound}).
-Thus the minimum rate scales at most as $\log(e)$ bits per active user, plus an additive term that scales as $O \left(\log \log \left( n \right)\right)$. \end{proof}
+The achievability of the above rate means that the minimum rate $R^*_{f}(n,k)$ must be upper bounded by the right-hand-side of \eqref{eq:prop1_ratebound}, which gives (\ref{eq:above_bound}).
+Thus the minimum rate scales at most as $\log(e)$ bits per active user, plus an additive term that scales in $n$ as $O \left(\log \log \left( n \right)\right)$ for fixed $k$. \end{IEEEproof}

 The minimum rate collision-free feedback scheduling codes are closely related to perfect hash families.
-The above argument is similar to the arguments used for proving bounds in the perfect hash function literature \cite{Fredman1984OnFunctions}.

-The key observation here is that for a fixed-length code, this random coding bound results in an $O\left( \log \log (n)\right)$ scaling on the achievable rate.
-These fixed-length codes are viable regardless of the statistics of the underlying activity pattern.
+The argument of the proof above is similar to the arguments used for proving bounds in the perfect hash function literature \cite{Fredman1984OnFunctions}.
+The key observation here is that for a fixed-length code, this random coding bound results in an achievable rate that has an $O\left( \log \log (n)\right)$ scaling in $n$ for fixed $k$.
 We next show that if a variable-length code is used, the average rate can be further reduced so as to remove even this $\log \log (n)$ dependence.